rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

 Testing for this assignment will again work automatically.
 Because you are going to write classes, it is now possible to test each class's functionality separately from the other parts of the program.

-When writing the classes, you should take this into account. `check50` needs to be able to `import` each class without side-effects: in other words, there should be no (testing) code left below the program.
-As with "Game of Cards", any testing code should be added inside an `if __name__ == '__main__':` condition.
-This ensures that that code will not run when checking, but will run when you test the program yourself using `python ...`.

 ### 1. The `Lexicon` class

-The first thing to implement is a class called `Lexicon` in a file called `hangman.py`, which has the responsibility of managing the full word list and extracting words of a given length.
+The first thing to implement is a class called `Lexicon`, which has the responsibility of managing the full word list and extracting words of a given length.
 It can be loaded once and asked for words whenever a new game is started.

 Download the lexicons via: